tristanlukens/tristanlukens.com/src/lib/data/home.md

 Hey!
 I'm Tristan.
 You've found yourself on my site.
-You can read about me, as well as my yapping about my interests, or watch me violently beat up my drum kit like it fucked my wife.
+You can read about me, as well as my yapping about my interests, or watch me violently beat up my drum kit.

 <small>This site was made using [TailwindCSS](https://tailwindcss.com) and its [Typography plugin](https://github.com/tailwindlabs/tailwindcss-typography), which looks stunning.
 A couple of (interactive) things use [daisyUI](https://daisyui.com), because dropdowns and tooltips are a nightmare.</small>